Lip Lift – Los Angeles

 Lip lifts are commonly performed in individuals who have a long upper lip.

 As people age, the lip tends to lengthen and the red part of the lip becomes thinner.
 Lengthening of the lip with age also reduces the amount of tooth show both in a resting state and while smiling.
-The lip lift procedure was designed to counteract this elongation of the lip that occurs with age by surgically shortening the lip.
+Lip lifting was designed to counteract this elongation of the lip that occurs with age by surgically shortening the lip.

 How does lip length change with age?
 Are there differences in lip length between men and women?